Stenocereus griseus

 Stenocereus griseus, also known as the Mexican organ pipe, dagger cactus, pitaya, and pitayo de mayo, is a species of cactus.

 Description

-This tree-like cactus can grow up to 9 m tall, with stems up to 12 cm in diameter.
-Depending on the cactus, the color of the fruit vary from white, yellow, red, and purple being the hardest to find.
+Stenocereus griseus is a tree-shaped cactus that grows to 6-9 meters tall with a clear trunk and upright green stems, about 9-12 centimeters in diameter, with six to ten ribs below the areoles.
+It bears one to three central spines up to 1.5 centimeters long, the longest of which reaches 4 centimeters, and six to eleven marginal spines measuring 6-10 millimeters long.

+This species produces white, funnel-shaped flowers that bloom at night and last until midday, with bent-back flower bracts.
+The flowers are about 10 centimeters long.
+Its spherical to elongated fruits are white, yellowish green, to red or dark purple, up to 5 centimeters in diameter, and covered with thorns that shed when ripe.
+The flesh is red.

 Distribution

 This species is found in Mexico in Oaxaca and Veracruz, coastal Venezuela, Guajira Peninsula of Colombia and the ABC islands of the Dutch Caribbean.
 It is found in scrub-lands.
 Observations of this species have also been reported in the dry scrub-lands at the base of the Eastern Cordillera of the Colombian Andes.
 However it has not been collected in this region.

-Ecology

 In the Caribbean islands of Aruba, Curaçao and Bonaire, this cactus blooms and fruits profusely during the dry season.
 It is a critical resource for bats, birds and other animals.